azoth-lang/azoth.language.reference/src/class-declarations.md

 # Class Declarations

-## Class Capabilities

-A class is declared with one of three reference capabilities `mut`, `const`, or read-only which is indicated by the absence of a reference capability.
-These capabilities dictate which kind of reference capabilities may be applied to the fields of the class.
-Note that while the class capability determines which capabilities may be applied to fields of the class, it does not limit which capabilities may be used with references to that type.
-This is because subtypes may be declared with a different class capability and thus contain fields that would not be allowed bye the by the base class capability.

-### Const Classes
+## Const Classes

-A const class can contain only constant references and read-only value types.
-However, during the constructor of the class, the fields can still be mutated to allow for initialization.

-### Read-Only Classes

-A read only class can contain only read-only and constant references and read-only value types.
-However, during the constructor of the class, the fields can still be mutated to allow for initialization.

-**TODO:** consider requiring a `readonly` keyword for read-only classes to avoid them being the default.
-Generally, classes should be `const` if possible.

-### Mutable Classes

-A mutable class may contain references with any capability and mutable value types.
-This includes even isolated references.
-For users of the class, a hidden isolated reference is indistinguishable from a `mut` reference.
+Marking a class `const` indicates that all instances of this type will be constant.
+It constrains all constructors to return a `const` reference.
+Consequently it constrains all field bindings to be immutable (i.e. `let`) and have `const` reference types.
+The compiler will then treat all references to that type has `const` except for a few special cases like the `self` reference of the constructor.

+**TODO:** should it be an error to use `const T` with a `const type`?
+That would avoid debates about whether one should use `const`.
+However, it also means changing a type to `const` requires updating any existing `const T` uses.

+Constantness is inherited.
+All subtypes of a constant type are required to be `const` themselves.

 ## Move Classes

-It might be thought that `iso` should be allowed as a class capability, but it is not.
-As described in the section about mutable classes, they are permitted to contain `iso` references.
-Instead, classes can be declared a movable classes.
+Classes can be declared a movable classes.
 A movable class is allowed to contain fields whose types are movable value types and movable reference types.
 A movable class can have a destructor.
 The compiler ensures that for all moveable classes, isolation is recovered before the last reference leaves scope and that the destructor is called.
 Thus, while multiple references to a moveable